 "I am highly interested in learning more about the postgraduate programs offered by your esteemed university and would appreciate detailed information."
-MATS UNIVERSITY ready for life.....

 A poorly written opening sentence can make the inquiry letter seem vague or unprofessional.
 For instance, "I want to ask something about your company" lacks clarity and professionalism.
 Instead, a more effective alternative would be: "I would like to inquire about the job vacancies currently available at your organization."
 Examples of Strong Opening Sentences